-Our detailed export data, enables us to test whether the effect of bank financing on a manufacturer's export revenue is canalized through an specific export margin.
+Our detailed export data, enables us to test whether the effect of bank financing on a manufacturer's export revenue is channeled through an specific export margin.
 The available export information extracted from the TED allows us to calculate a manufacturer's market reach, market penetration and product mix at three different levels of aggregation of the harmonized system code.
 Tables 6 and 7 report the results obtained when testing for the effect of current bank financing on a manufacturer's market reach and on a manufacturer's export market penetration.
-While table 8 reports the results obtained when testing for the effect of bank financing on a manufacturer's product mix, given three alternative definitions to of the head count of products.
+Table 8 reports the results obtained when testing for the effect of bank financing on a manufacturer's product mix, given three alternative definitions to of the head count of products.

 Results in table 6 support the idea that current bank financing has a significant effect on a manufacturer's decision to export to more foreign destinations.
 The reported first stage results in columns (2) - (4), not only validate the significance of our instrument, but also suggests that our estimation strategy does not suffer from an estimation bias due to the use of a weak instrument.
 Column (4) confirms that the sample selection bias does not affect the overall estimates of bank-credit coefficient.
-The estimated coefficient in column (3) suggests that increasing a manufacturer's bank financing
+The estimated coefficient in column (3) suggests that increasing a manufacturer's bank financing debt level from the sample average to the level obtained at the 75th percentile increases a manufacturer's number of export destinations by 24.6%, the equivalent to 2 additional destinations.